 Workplace Water Efficiency: Quick Tips to Save Water and Money

-If your office water bill has been especially high lately, you are not alone.
 The U.S. Environmental Protection Agency (EPA) states that over the past decade, water rates have risen “at a rate well above the consumer price index.”

 Outdoor Water Use

 We’ve all seen it: a sprinkler system running during a rainstorm.
 Landscaping water usage can account for 20% of your facility’s water consumption, making it a target area when looking to conserve water and lower your bill.

 Using native plants, reducing grassy areas, use weather-based and seasonal irrigation schedules (adding a rain sensor on your irrigation system and watering less on cooler days) and installing WaterSense-certified irrigation products will all save your business money.
 Consider fitting your hoses with automatic shut-off nozzles and spreading mulch around landscaping as well.

 According to the U.S. Green Building Council, water used in HVAC cooling towers accounts for nearly all of an HVAC system’s water consumption.